 Certain export transactions that may be considered for authorization under existing Department of Commerce regulations and guidelines with respect to Cuba or engaged in by U.S.-owned or -controlled foreign firms.

 There used to be a “People-to-People Activities” category, which was part of “Educational Activities” and one of the easiest categories to fulfill, but that category was removed during the Trump Administration.

 If you are a regular person who wants to visit Cuba as a tourist, I recommend getting a general license under the “Support for the Cuban people” travel category.
-This is similar to acquiring one through a tour operator, and the easiest way to get one is to work with a company like ViaHero.
+This is similar to acquiring one through a tour operator, and the easiest way to do so is to work with a company like ViaHero.

 ViaHero builds custom itineraries for trips, and each itinerary is designed by locals.
 While ViaHero operates all over the world, they are particularly good for Cuba because a ViaHero itinerary will count as valid documentation for the “Support for the Cuban People” general license.

 Best of all, ViaHero will book your transportation in Cuba — usually a huge headache on your own — and they’ll walk you through getting your Cuba visa.
 You can learn more here.